 Step 4 - Make the rhubarb filling.
 Chop the rhubarb into 1/2" pieces.
 Set aside 1/2 cup of rhubarb for later.
 With the remaining rhubarb in the bowl, add white sugar, cornstarch, and strawberry jello.
 Mix together.

 Step 5 - Make the rhubarb filling continued.
 Over low-to-medium heat add the water and allow it to heat up for 2-3 minutes.
 Then add in the rhubarb mixture.
 Stir together for 7-10 minutes until a thick filling has formed.
 Remove from heat and transfer into a hot-safe container.
 Stir in the remaining 1/2 cup of fresh rhubarb that you set aside earlier.
+Allow to cool as you wait for the base to finish baking.

 Step 6 - Assemble.
 Once the base has been baked, remove from the oven and pour the rhubarb filling evenly on top, leaving about a 1 cm border around.
 Then sprinkle the remaining crumb over top evenly.

 Step 7 - Bake.
-Place the bars back into the oven and bake for 20-30 minutes.
-Mine took 25 minutes exactly.
+Place the bars back into the oven and bake for 30-40 minutes.
+Mine took 32 minutes exactly.
 The bars are ready when the top is a light brown and the rhubarb jam is not sticky when you lightly touch it with your fingers.

 Step 8 - Cool.
 Allow the rhubarb crumb bars to cool completely before slicing.
 If you slice them warm, they will fall apart.
 You can speed this up by placing it in the refrigerator.
 Once cooled, slice and enjoy!